DominikaSzu/Cracow-Tattoo-spots/README.md

 # Cracow Yummy Spots

-This is the application that gives the viewer the best to have lunch or dinner.
+This is the application that shows the viewer the best places to have lunch or dinner.

 You are in the centre of the city.
 Here we are to help you!